odbol/Arduino2OSC/README.txt

 SETUP INSTRUCTIONS:

+0. If you don't have Max/MSP, download the runtime from http://cycling74.com for free.
+Alternatvely, download the compiled Arduino2OSC binary at http://github.com/odbol/Arduino2OSC
 1. Load the code from "Arduino Code/Arduino2Max_OCT2007.pde" into your Arduino.
 2. Load the Max patch "Arduino2OSC".
 3a.
 Load the Max patch "Arduino2MaxOctober2007V.4" and follow its instructions to connect to your